 Who would, in their right mind, wish to work at a place where they are ignored?
 No one!

-7. Pulse Surveys are an Investment; Totally Pays off the Time and Effort
+7. Employee Pulse Survey is an Investments; Pays off the Time and Effort

 Pulse surveys require consistent time and effort.
-But the results are totally worth what goes into it.
+But the results are worth what goes into it.